Sampson County, North Carolina

 - 2007 - The Sampson County History Museum opens, showcasing the county's rich history.

-This timeline provides a concise overview of the key events in the history of Sampson County, North Carolina.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Sampson County, North Carolina.